AlexoAnimaIgnis/HackerRank/README.md

 - E poll() returns null if the queue is empty
 - E element() viewing element without removing. throws exception when QUEUE is EMPTY
 - E peek() viewing element without removing. returns null when quueue is empty

+# Map

+- is a collection of pairs of values.
+Think of a dictionary
+- each key -> value
+- maps have unique key (determined by hashcode equals or comparator equal)